jannat0718/Text-Summarizations/README.md

-## Extractive and Abstractive Text-Summarizations
+## Extractive and Abstractive Text Summarization Techniques using Transformer Models

 **Text summarization** is the process of automatically generating a shortened version of a given document or text.
 In this era of big data and information overload, text summarization has become an essential tool for processing and presenting information in a concise and meaningful way.
 There are two main approaches to text summarization: extractive and abstractive.